-You (and your partner, if applicable) will be required to attend a consultation with the specialist, where you will learn about the procedure and have your relevant medical details checked to ensure you are a suitable candidate for egg donation.
+You (and your partner, if applicable) will be required to attend a consultation with the specialist, where you will learn about the donation and have your relevant medical details checked to ensure you are a suitable candidate for egg donation.
 A vaginal ultrasound may be performed to examine the ovaries and uterus.

 Routine screenings and medical tests are required prior to treatment.
 You (and your partner) will need to have your blood tested, and the results will be sent to your specialist.

 Some of the blood tests required by the donor include:

 The blood tests required by the donor partner include:

 It is compulsory for you (and your partner) to attend a counselling session before becoming an egg donor.
 This gives you the chance to discuss treatment on a more personal level.
-It also gives couples the opportunity to raise issues that are more private, such as any individual concerns, relationship difficulties or current life situations that may affect the couple’s experience of treatment.
+It also gives the opportunity to raise issues that are more private, such as any individual concerns, relationship difficulties or current life situations that may affect the experience of treatment.
 You will also learn about the rights of any child conceived by your donation to know their genetic background.
 If you are a known donor, a joint session is required with your recipient(s).

 You will receive a minimum of 14 days (between the first and second counselling session) as a “cooling off” period prior to beginning treatment.
 This gives you time to consider all aspects of the donation program.

-Prior to treatment, the specialist and nurse coordinators will perform a final review of your counselling reports, medical tests and consent forms to confirm everything is in order.
+Prior to treatment, the specialist and fertility nurses will perform a final review of your counselling reports, medical tests and consent forms to confirm everything is in order.

 We strongly encourage a healthy lifestyle prior to and during the process of donating eggs.
 A healthy, balanced diet, regular exercise and a restriction on alcohol are all recommended.
 Smokers will also be asked to quit before and during the donation process.
-Your nurse coordinator will advise you of the specific dates.
+Your fertility nurse will advise you of the specific dates.

 *The order of these steps/requirements may vary depending on your circumstances.